Recurrence and Density Decay for Diffusion-Limited Annihilating Systems: Introduction

 However, available methods and techniques did not encompass the case of two-type systems.
 In fact, as observed in~\cite{bramson-lebowitz-91}, the analysis of the two-type particle annihilating process is considerably more difficult due to the lack of comparison with an attractive particle system.
 Another important mathematical challenge emerges when~$A$ and $B$-particles jump at different rates, causing most existing approaches for two-type systems to break down.

-In this paper we tackle the question of site recurrence for this model, and in the course of proof we also obtain a universal lower bound on density decay.
+In this paper we tackle the question of site recurrence for this model, and in the course of the proof we also obtain a universal lower bound on density decay.
 Below is a brief description of our results.

 Our main theorem states that, almost surely, every site is visited infinitely often.
 The jump rates~$D_A$ and~$D_B$ need not be equal (though one of them must be positive).
 The underlying space where the system is defined can be any graph~$G$ baring a group of automorphisms~$\Gamma$ such that, for every $x,y\in G$, there is~$\pi\in\Gamma$ for which $\pi x=y$ and $\pi y=x$.
-Such a graph will be called a \emph{reflective graph}, see Section~\ref{sec:generalgraphs}.
-It is also assumed that, for some group~$\Gamma$ that makes~$G$ reflective, $p(\pi x,\pi y)=p(x,y)$ for all $\pi\in\Gamma$ and $x,y\in G$.
+These graphs are called \emph{generously transitive graphs}, see Section~\ref{sec:generalgraphs}.
+It is also assumed that, for some group~$\Gamma$ that makes~$G$ generously transitive, $p(\pi x,\pi y)=p(x,y)$ for all $\pi\in\Gamma$ and $x,y\in G$.
 No assumptions are made on the tail of the jump distribution~$p(\oo,z)$ as $z\to\infty$.
 The initial condition is assumed to be an i.i.d.~field with finite first moment.
 Moreover, the lower bound $\mu_t \geq \frac{c}{t}$ proved in~\cite{bramson-lebowitz-91} is extended to the same level of generality.

 Theorems will be stated and proved progressively, and the last result encompasses the previous ones.
 Each proof introduces an extra layer of difficulty and requires new ideas.
 Formal statements, as well as comments on the methods and ideas of the proofs, appear at the beginning of each section.